Hastings Pier is an iconic landmark which has a rich history and has undergone significant transformations over the years.

 In recent years, the pier faced further setbacks.
 It was closed to the public in 2006 due to safety concerns and was then ravaged by a devastating fire in 2010, leaving only a skeleton of its structure behind.

 Following the fire, efforts were made to restore and revitalize Hastings Pier.
-A community-led campaign raised funds, and in 2016, the reconstructed Hastings Pier was reopened to the public.
-It was designed by architecture firm dRMM, with a focus on sustainability and community use.
+A community-led campaign raised funds, and in 2016, the reconstructed Hastings Pier was reopened to the public but has since closed again.